grafana/loki/docs/sources/logql/_index.md

 	) by (cluster)
 ```

->Metric queries cannot contains errors, in case errors are found during execution, a bad request status code will be returned by Loki.
+>Metric queries cannot contains errors, in case errors are found during execution, Loki will return an error and appropriate status code.